 4. Beer Flight: Breweries have taken over the Twin Cities—what about your hometown?
-Check with local craft brewers to see if they cater weddings.
+Check with local craft brewers to see if they cater to weddings.
 Or buy kegs from a few of your favorites and serve flights to your guests.

 5. Martini: Liquor, vermouth, olives, lemon twists.
 Served straight up or on the rocks.
 “Shaken, not stirred.”

 6. Margarita: Let them choose their flavor, salt or no salt, and garnish.
-Add tequila shot supplies for a real good time.
+Add tequila shot supplies for real good time.

 7. Lemonade: So sweet!
 Ideal for an outdoor, summer big day.
 The kids will love it too!